What is content?

 Content refers to the information on your web pages.
 It can include written words (text), images, and videos.
 It can also include audio files, PDF files, e-books, and podcasts.

 Google says, “Creating compelling and useful content will likely influence your website more than any other factors.”
 We find that sites with lots of useful content usually get more visitors from Google.

-What tools do I need to write the text for my pages?
+What tools do I need to write the text for my pages or posts?

 You can use a word processing program like Microsoft Word or Google Docs to write the text.
 They offer features like spell and grammar check, a thesaurus, a word counter, and more.

 You can also write the page text using an editor like Wordpad or Notepad (Windows) or Textedit (Mac).
 You can even type the text directly into an email.
 If you don’t have a word processor, you may find these online tools helpful:

 - http://www.hemingwayapp.com/ – This free online app offers suggestions to make your text more readable.
 It gives a readability score and a word count.